thewebAI/Yolo26-mlx_build-challenge-2026/README.md

 ### **Teams**

-Build solo or with a team of up to 3 people.
+Build solo or with a team of up to 3 people total.
 Find teammates in the Build Challenges category on community.webai.com.

 ### **What to submit**